Media, Entertainment & Journalism Careers

 Professional associations host a variety of professional development, educational and networking events.
 If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
 Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.

 Develop a LinkedIn profile that communicates your personal and professional brand.
 Joining groups related to your industry is a great way to meet new people, find mentors, contacts, and ask them questions.
-Reach out to alumni through Hoya Gateway, the alumni section of Georgetown’s LinkedIn page, and Georgetown’s Alumni Career Network.
+Reach out to alumni through Hoya Gateway and the alumni section of Georgetown’s LinkedIn page.
 Our website provides helpful guidelines on networking, including tips on building your LinkedIn profile.

 Making Connections at Georgetown